Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Introduction

 Qualitatively, Theorem \ref{thm:log_dual_x_sage_valid} says $C_X(\cA)^*$ is not only convex in the classical sense, but also convex under a logarithmic transformation $S \mapsto \log S = \{ y : \exp y \in S \}$.
 The property of a set being convex under this logarithmic transformation is known by various names, including \textit{log convexity} \cite{Agrawal2019}, \textit{geometric convexity} \cite{JarczykMatowski2002,Ozdemir2014}, or \textit{multiplicative convexity} \cite{Niculescu2000}.
-This property has previously been considered in the literature on ordinary SAGE certificates \cite{Katthaen:Naumann:Theobald:UnifiedFramework,mcw-2018}, but never in such a systematic way as in our analysis.
-For example, in view of Theorem \ref{thm:log_dual_x_sage_valid} it becomes natural to consider $\Lambda_X^\star(\cA)$ -- \textit{the reduced $X$-circuits of $\cA$} -- as the normalized circuits $\lambda$ for which $\phi_{\lambda}$ generates an extreme ray of the circuit graph.
+This property has previously been considered in the literature on ordinary SAGE certificates (i.e., SAGE certificates for the special case $X=\R^n$) \cite{Katthaen:Naumann:Theobald:UnifiedFramework,mcw-2018}, but never in such a systematic way as in our analysis.
+For example, in view of Theorem \ref{thm:log_dual_x_sage_valid} it becomes natural to consider $\Lambda_X^\star(\cA)$ -- \textit{the reduced $X$-circuits of $\cA$} -- as the normalized circuits $\lambda$ for which $\phi_{\lambda}$ generates an extreme ray of the circuit-generated cone.
 The property of a circuit being ``reduced'' in this sense is highly restrictive, and yet (by Theorem \ref{thm:reduced_x_circuits}) we can construct $C_X(\cA)$ using only $\lambda$-witnessed AGE cones as $\lambda$ runs over $\Lambda_X^\star(\cA)$.
-Finally, through a technical lemma (\ref{lem:exponentiate_separating_hyperplane}), we show how separating hyperplanes in the space of the dual circuit graph may be mapped to separating hyperplanes in the exponentiated space of the dual SAGE cone.
+Finally, through a technical lemma (\ref{lem:exponentiate_separating_hyperplane}), we show how separating hyperplanes in the space of the dual circuit-generated cone may be mapped to separating hyperplanes in the exponentiated space of the dual SAGE cone.
 This lemma has general applications in simplifying systems of certain power cone constraints on the nonnegative orthant; in our context, it serves as the basis for Theorem \ref{thm:polyhedra_reduced_x_circuits}, paraphrased below. \begin{quote} \textit{If $X$ is a polyhedron and $C_X(\cA)$ consists of more than just posynomials, then}